-Several dye traces have been done to begin mapping out the directions of ground water flow in the karst aguifer of Jefferson County (Jones, 1997), including in the vicinity of the Route 9 Project.
+Several dye traces have been done to begin mapping out the directions of ground water flow in the karst aquifers of Jefferson County (Jones, 1997), including in the vicinity of the RAN 5 Project.
 In 1987-89 Kozar et al. (1991) conducted five tracing experiments using activated charcoal dye receptors and water samples.
-Two of the traces that used fluorescein dye were inconclusive because of high background fluorescence, but three conducted with rhodamine WT dye showed cleared results (Figure 10).
-Two traces in the vicinity of project route showed direct connections to numerous springs in a radial pattern.
-Trace A, with rhodamine WT dye injected near the southern end of the project route, flowed to nine springs flowing in turn to the Shenandoah River, with groundwater estimated groundwater flow velocities ranging from 150 to 235 feet per day.
-Rhodamine dye from test D flowed north to six springs, at least two of which (and perhaps all) flow to the Potomac River.
-Estimated groundwater flow velocities for the traces to sites other than flow D7 (Figure 10) ranged from 150 to 185 feet per day.
+Two of the traces that used fluorescein dye were inconclusive because of high background fluorescence, but three conducted with rhodamine dye showed cleared results (Figure 14).
+Two traces in the vicinity of The RAN5 Project facility, including an injection site about one mile from the facility (Trace D) and another about 4 miles away (Trace A) showed direct connections to numerous springs in a radial pattern.
+Trace A, with rhodamine WT dye injected to the south of the RAD Project facility, flowed to nine springs flowing in turn to the Shenandoah River, with estimated groundwater flow velocities ranging from 150 to 235 feet per day.
+Rhodamine dye from test D flowed north to six Springs which flow to the Potomac River or Opequon Creek.
+Estimated groundwater flow velocities for the traces to sites other than flow D7 (Figure 14) ranged from 150 to 185 feet per day.
 The trace to D7 was much faster with an estimated velocity of 840 feet per day, or a mile every 6.3 days.
-This was interpreted to be flow in a solutionally-enlarged conduit likely associated with a mapped fault.
-These are known to exist with the karst aguifer of Jefferson County.
-Indeed, Davies (1965) described and mapped 16 caves of explorable size in the county.
+This was interpreted to be flow in a solutionally-enlarged conduit likely associated with a mapped fault flowed to nine springs flowing in turn to the Shenandoah River, and test D flowed north to six springs, at least two of which flow to the Potomac River.